BIBA

 How much does it cost to repair an alloy wheel?

-Are alloy wheel sizes covered with a Total Loss Gap Alloy Wheel policy?
+Are all alloy wheel sizes covered with a Total Loss Gap Alloy Wheel policy?

 We can cover alloy wheels up to and including 22 inches in diameter.